ch3k1/squidmagic/README.md

 ## simple squid3 configuration to Allow all machines to all sites

+# Add the following config to the /etc/squid3/squid.conf file

 ```
-Add the following to the /etc/squid3/squid.conf file
 http_access allow all
 ```